Erasure-cooling, control, and hyper-entanglement of motion in optical tweezers

+We can then go beyond pure motional entanglement, and demonstrate hyper-entanglement of motion and electronic state to realize control over an expanded Hilbert space~\cite{Deng2017}.
 To accomplish this task, we prepare the motion-entangled state $\ket{\Psi^+,\uparrow\uparrow}$, and then apply a second entangling operation on the electronic degree of freedom.
-As opposed to hyperfine or nuclear qubits, the Rydberg drive couples nearly identically to both levels of the motional qubit, up to a detuning $\delta \simeq 2\pi \times 35 \, \text{kHz}$ that is much smaller than the Rabi frequency $\Omega \simeq 2\pi \times 3.5 \, \text{MHz}$ applied.
-The gate thus acts on the electronic degree of freedom, leaving the motional state largely unchanged, generating the hyper-Bell state $\ket{\Psi^+,\Phi^+}$.
+As opposed to hyperfine or nuclear qubits, the Rydberg drive couples nearly identically to both levels of the motional qubit, up to a detuning that is much smaller than the Rabi frequency.
+The gate thus leaves the motional state largely unchanged, generating the hyper-Bell state $\ket{\Psi^+,\Phi^+}$.